 Out of the Shadows

-People directly impacted by incarceration are best situated to identify the shortcomings in Arkansas' criminal justice policy and administration, but are the least likely to be heard.
+People directly impacted by incarceration are best situated to identify the shortcomings in Arkansas's criminal justice policy and administration, but are the least likely to be heard.

-Charles is an entrepreneur, motivational speaker and Seeds of Liberation Fellow.
-Here, Charles discusses changes he would like to see in Arkansas criminal justice policy and administration as well as his work with Seeds and Team of Neighbors that Love.
+Charles is an entrepreneur and motivational speaker now living in Paris, France.
+Here, Charles discusses changes he would like to see in Arkansas criminal justice policy and administration as well as his previous work with Seeds and Team of Neighbors that Love.
 Here are some of the conclusions we drew from our conversation with Charles:

 1. Police have to be held more accountable for police misconduct (e.g. police brutality) and municipalities and/or the state have to be more diligent in investigating allegations of police misconduct;